TV Tropes Needs Your Help

 - The creative mode on Minecraft is sometimes referred to as "God Mode".
 You can fly and have access to the complete inventory including things you can't get in survival, like eggs that spawn mobs.
 In addition, the only way you can die is by falling into the void and even then, you can survive if you enable flying quickly enough.

-- Star Trek Elite Force II had a neat side effect to including unlimited ammo when activated, and it's not unlimited on reserve ammo, it's unlimited on clips, this actually cause an odd animation bug with the sniper rifle, being that it was supposed to blend with a reload animation since it had one shot per clip.
+- Star Trek: Elite Force II had a neat side effect to including unlimited ammo when activated, and it's not unlimited on reserve ammo, it's unlimited on magazines as well, this actually causes an odd animation bug with the phaser sniper rifle, which it was supposed to blend with a reload animation since it had one shot per magazine.

 - The Sega Genesis game F-22 Super Raptor had an invincibility setting on the game's startup menu.
 It basically made the plane immune to any damage it took and prevented it from crashing.

 - In New Super Luigi U, Nabbit is functionally this.
 While he can't use powerups, he is completely immune to all damage that doesn't immediately kill you (Bottomless Pits, lava, being crushed, and running out of time), plus a few Invincible Minor Minions that knock him back.
 He can be played in single-player by holding down the ZL button (B on a classic Wii remote).